Epitech-Lyon/epitech-lyon.github.io/_posts/2021-12-15-blackstar.md

 > 🗒 This project is based on a [whitepaper][2] which has been around since 2016.

-For instance, PoC's iplementation depends on [fixed-size values][3] -- which makes it hard to adapt or to scale.
-This is my main improvement axis for more genericity and scalability.
-In the following lines, I am going to expose concreteley how I processed and discuss the short-term perspectives.
+For instance, PoC's iplementation depends on [fixed-size values][3] which makes it hard to adapt or to scale -- this is my main improvement axis for more genericity and scalability.

+In the following lines, I am going to expose concreteley what I have done and discuss the short-term perspectives.

 ## Delimiting the Code into Sections